quicbit-js/qb-standard/doc/styles-changed-or-removed.md

   }
   ```

-Why?
+Why not enforced?
 100% line and branch coverage will almost certainly catch such mistakes.

 ### Trailing commas not allowed